 16. Consent orders

-(1) The parties to proceedings or their solicitors may file a written consent to the making of an order in those proceedings, other than —

-(a) an order extending a standard time provided for under Order 29;

-(b) an order that amends, cancels, or is inconsistent with, a case management direction made under Order 29A; or
+(1) The parties to proceedings or their practitioners may file a written consent to the making of an order in those proceedings, other than an order that amends, cancels or is inconsistent with an interlocutory order made by a case manager under Order 4A.

-(c) an order that amends, cancels or is inconsistent with an interlocutory order made by a Case Management Registrar in a case to which Order 29A applies.

 (2) Upon the written consent being filed, the Registrar may settle, sign and seal the order without any other application being made in any case in which in his opinion the Court would make such an order upon consent of the parties or may bring the matter before the Court which may, if it thinks fit and without any other application being made, direct the Registrar to settle, sign, and seal the order in accordance with the terms of consent.

 (3) The order shall state that it is made by consent and shall be of the same force and validity as if it had been made after a hearing by the Court.

 [Rule 16 inserted in Gazette 3 Oct 1975 p.
 3769; amended in Gazette 26 Mar 1993 p.
 1845; 28 Oct 1996 p.
-5699.]
+5699; 28 Jul 2010 p.
+3466-7.]

 [Order 44 deleted in Gazette 21 Feb 2007 p.
 551.]